shraavv/PagePal-TelegramBot/README.md

   - ```/start``` returns a welcome message to the user
   - ```/book``` asks the user to type in the genre
   - ```/help``` returns the list of commands with their description
+  - ```/preview``` asks the user for the book name for which they need preview link
 - When the ```/book``` command is typed in, the user is asked to enter the genre name, upon which the user types in the name and the bot returns a CSV file with different book names.
 The CSV file should have different columns for each detail.
+- When the ```/preview``` command is typed in, the user is asked to enter the book name, upon which it redirects us to the preview link

 # Resources